emmanueltugado/SwiftBTCAddressValidator/README.md

 # SwiftBTCAddressValidator
 Validate Bitcoin addresses in one line!
+Written in Swift 3.

 ## Install via CocoaPods
 ```